-Interregional travel between Alert Level 4 (Auckland and Northland) and Alert Level 3 (South of Auckland)
+Interregional travel between Alert Level 4 (Auckland) and Alert Level 3 (the rest of the country)

-- 19. Interregional travel between the Alert Level 4 Area (Auckland and Northland) and the Alert Level 3 Area (the rest of the country) will be restricted. - 20.
+- 21. Interregional travel between the Alert Level 4 Area (Auckland) and the Alert Level 3 Area (the rest of the country) will be severely restricted.
+Anyone who travels across the Alert Level Boundary will be required to provide evidence of their eligibility to travel. - 22.
 Everyone should work remotely if they can.
 Travel across an Alert Level Boundary will be very limited.
 Maintaining public health is paramount as we move down Alert Levels.
 Travel is only permitted for the reasons listed: